+- 7.23 Whilst business support initiatives are delivered in the main by the Council's partners, such as Business Link for Essex, the local Enterprise Agencies and Chambers of Commerce, there are a number of strands to business support which the Council can contribute. - 7.24 However the premises available for new businesses are limited.
 The Council is concerned both about the high level of new business failures and the lack of premises in the area.
-The council will work with SEEEP to identify opportunities for small managed workspace facilities in South East Essex.

-- 7.38 There are a high number of business start-ups in the area and a high rate of business failures.
-To reduce this the Council is working with its partners to identify opportunities to deliver business advice locally if possible, for example through local awareness sessions. - 7.39 In addition the Council will continue to support the Business Champions project set up by South East Essex Economic Partnership, to provide practical support and mentoring to local businesses by local business people in order to avoid business failure and enlarge business growth. - 7.40 For existing businesses the Council contributes to a property database to match property needs of businesses in the area, particularly those wishing to expand, in the hope of retaining them in the district.
-This facility also helps the Council attracts businesses to the area.
-It is unrealistic for Rochford to try to attract major inward investors, as there are few large sites available in the area, however information is available should it be required. - 7.41 Rural business makes up 4% of local employment, higher than average.
+The Council will work with SEEEP to identify opportunities for small managed workspace facilities in South East Essex. - 7.25 There are a high number of business start-ups in the area and a high rate of business failures.
+To reduce this the Council is working with its partners to identify opportunities to deliver business advice locally if possible, for example through local awareness sessions. - 7.26 In addition the Council will continue to support the Business Champions project set up by South East Essex Economic Partnership, to provide practical support and mentoring to local businesses by local business people in order to avoid business failure and enlarge business growth. - 7.27 For existing businesses the Council contributes to a property database to match property needs of businesses in the area, particularly those wishing to expand, in the hope of retaining them in the District.
+This facility also helps the Council attract businesses to the area.
+It is unrealistic for Rochford to try to attract major inward investors, as there are few large sites available in the area, however information is available should it be required. - 7.28 Rural business makes up 4% of local employment, higher than average.
 Rural businesses have experienced a number of setbacks in the past few years.
 Diversification of these rural businesses is increasing and will require support from the local authority.
+The emerging Local Plan covers the conversion of redundant farm buildings (Policy No. R9 and 10) and may support the re-use of farm buildings for enterprise provided it does not effect the character of the Green Belt.

-7.43 Work with Business Link for Essex, Enterprise Agencies and Chambers of Trade and Commerce, SEEEP and other agencies, to promote the range of advice and support that is available to businesses in the area, in order to reduce the number of business failures and increase opportunities for business growth

-- 7.44 Every three years produce a Business Directory to help promote business to business contact in the area, and promote business advisory services - 7.45 Produce an annual newsletter for businesses informing them of business support activities in the area, what Rochford District Council can do to help them and any funding opportunities available - 7.46 Encourage businesses to take up opportunities of mentoring through the Business Champions Programme in order to improve their business prospects - 7.47 Identify funding opportunities for businesses and business development in the area, and submit bids where appropriate - 7.48 Raise awareness of Council functions which liase with businesses through business contact with the Economic Development Officer to ensure they are aware of Council guidance and initiatives - 7.49 Work with rural businesses and partners to identify ways in which it can support the rural economy, such as in policies on the conversion of redundant buildings in the Local Plan and specialist business support via partners - 7.50 Work with the 'Waymark Project' sponsored by EEDA, and delivered locally through Writtle College to promote rural enterprise - 7.51 Transport And Infrastructure Development - 7.52 Objective 5 "Facilitate appropriate local transport and infrastructure developments which balance businesses needs whilst respecting local environmental constraints."
+- 7.29 The Council will work with Business Link for Essex, Enterprise Agencies and The Chambers of Trade and Commerce, SEEEP and other agencies, to promote the range of advice and support that is available to businesses in the area, in order to reduce the number of business failures and increase opportunities for business growth. - 7.30 Every three years the Council will produce a Business Directory to help promote business to business contact in the area, and promote business advisory services. - 7.31 The Council will produce an annual newsletter for businesses informing them of business support activities in the area, what Rochford District Council can do to help them and any funding opportunities available. - 7.32 The Council will identify funding opportunities for businesses and business development in the area, and submit bids where appropriate. - 7.33 The Council will work with rural businesses and partners to identify ways in which it can support the rural economy, such as in policies on the conversion of redundant buildings in the Local Plan and specialist business support via partners. - 7.34 The Council will work with the 'Waymark Project' sponsored by EEDA, and delivered locally through Writtle College to promote rural enterprise.

+Transport and Infrastructure Development

+Objective 5 - "Facilitate appropriate local transport and infrastructure developments which balance businesses needs whilst respecting local environmental constraints."